aswinpunnithan/wris-data-collect/README.md

 ## gui.py

 A Python GUI, one can select the state, district, and the station name from the dropdown list.
 This data can be saved to .csv format.
-This will also display a graph of the data.
+Clicking on the <b>Show graph</b> button will display the plot.

 <img src="https://github.com/aswinpunnithan/wris-data-collect/blob/main/screenshots/main_window.PNG" width="250">
 <img src="https://github.com/aswinpunnithan/wris-data-collect/blob/main/screenshots/data_selected.PNG" width="250">